askoufis/clean-code-presentation/slides.md

 - Fine temporarily, just don't commit it
 - Bloats files
 - If it's committed, just delete it, it can be recovered (that's the point of version control)
+- If it's _not_ committed and you're worried about losing it, commit it and then delete it

 </v-clicks>